UBC-MDS/DSCI_522_group27/doc/white_wine_predict_report.md

 | test\_r2                          |                      0.3813291 |
 | train\_r2                         |                      0.8213872 |

 Table 4.
-Tuned (+ reduced features) RandomForestClassifier Cross-validation training results.
+Tuned (+ reduced features) RandomForestRegressor Cross-validation training results.

 In order to best understand how this reduced model compares to our